-I wonder if those tens of thousands of decent, ordinary Americans who "do their share" to support public radio programming have any idea how their money is being spent.
+I wonder if those tens of thousands of decent, ordinary Americans who "do their share" to support public-radio programming have any idea how their money is being spent.
 I doubt it.
-If they did know, would they keep on giving, or would they demand some austerity, and compensation that reflects the economic situation that the rest of us live confront?
+If they did know, would they keep on giving, or would they demand some austerity, and compensation that reflects the economic situation that the rest of us confront?
 Perhaps NPR sees us as "bottom feeders," who are so focused on finding something to eat way down here that we never look up and see them splashing lavishly in the sunlight.

+"I'd love a hazlenut filled with Kaluhua-coffee gelato."
 Even if NPR reporters and chatty, flirty, corny, arrogant hosts and hostesses were SUPERB journalists, with real investigative fervor, a solid intellectual/historical foundation and an all-consuming devotion to advancing the public's "right to know" (which most of them are not) I would oppose asking struggling, hard-working Americans to pay such disproportionate salaries.

-I have worked for several nonprofits and also for the taxpayers of New York.
+I have worked for several nonprofits, and also for the taxpayers of New York.
 My colleagues and I gladly accepted much lower pay than we would have received in the private sector.
 We wouldn't have had it any other way.
 Working for a cause is a calling, and it is a solemn trust.
 We had cheap, bare-bones offices with linoleum floors and decades-old metal desks.
 No touches of comfort or beauty anywhere.
 We didn't care!
 Anything more would have offended our sensibilities.

 Working for public broadcasting -- and for any high-minded nonprofit -- is a privilege.
 Those who want to make a lot of money should stick to the corporate world.
 There are plenty of enterprising, talented, creative and charming people who would love to work in public broadcasting, and would do it for a modest paycheck.

-There are so many perks to being in public broadcasting.
-Imagine getting to be Robert Siegel.
+There are so many perks to working in public broadcasting.
+Imagine getting to be the likable, dignified Robert Siegel.
 What a blast!
 What an ego trip!
 You are regarded with respect and affection by a large audience, just for doing your job.
 How many of the rest of us can say that?
 You get to be on a first-name basis with the most powerful people in the world.
 You work in a dynamic environment that provides constant intellectual stimulation.
 You have great prestige.
 Each day, as you walk into NPR headquarters, you have the sense that you are working for a venerable enterprise with a global scope.